studentkittens/lncs-pandoc/paper.md

 The created `git`-repository now may be modified using the usual `git`-commands.
-Adding e.g. a remote repository for synchronization can be achieved by running the `git remote add <remote-name> <remote-path>` command.
+Adding e.g. a remote repository for synchronization can be achieved by running the `git remote add <remote-name> <remote>` command.

 **Adding files to a git-annex repository:** All data manipulation commands are related to the `git-annex`-command set.
-A complete add-procedure looks this way:
+A complete add-procedure looks as the following example shows:

 ~~~bash
     $ git annex add filename.ext